kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Hyperkalaemia
 	E. Atrial fibrillation

-#### Answer: ?
+#### Answer: C. Rhabdomyolyis - ?

 ### Q2.66
 A 26-yo man falls from a ladder and sustains injury to the back of his neck.
-Computed tomography (CT) reveals a bony fragment that penetrated the lateral portion of the dorsal columns.
+Computed tomography (CT) reveals a bony fragment that penetrated the _lateral portion of the dorsal columns_.
 Which of the following functions is most likely to affected by this lesion?

 	A. Vibratory sensations from the ipsilateral arm
 	B. Fine motor control of the ipsilateral fingers